mwaylabs/generator-m-ionic/docs/guides/greenhouse.md

-# Greenhouse CI & Relution
+# Build and Distribute your Ionic apps using Greenhouse CI & Relution
+A smooth and stress-free workflow that you can explore right now.
+For free!

-Learn how to build and distribute your Ionic app that you've set up with [Generator-M-Ionic](https://github.com/mwaylabs/generator-m-ionic) in this 30 minute guide using only free to use features.
-Build your app in the cloud using [Greenhouse CI](https://app.greenhouseci.com) and deliver them straight to your team members' and customers' devices with [Relution](https://www.relution.io/)!
-For every push to your repository Greenhouse will build and publish a new version of your app that will then automatically be available through Relution to everyone who needs it.
-A smooth and stress-free workflow.
+Learn how to build and distribute your Ionic app that you've set up with [Generator-M-Ionic](https://github.com/mwaylabs/generator-m-ionic).
+Build your app in the cloud using [Greenhouse CI](https://app.greenhouseci.com) and deliver them straight to your colleagues' and customers' devices with [Relution](https://www.relution.io/)!
+For every push to your repository you app will be built and published, making it available to everyone who needs it by a simple button press!

 ## Preparations
 What you need: